Amperean superconductivity cannot be induced by deep subwavelength cavities in a two-dimensional material

 The numerical solution of Eq.~\eqref{eq:geq3} shows that the maximal eigenvalue $\nu_{{p}_\perp,{p}^{\rm F}_\parallel}$ is reached for ${\tilde{p}_\perp,\tilde{p}^{\rm F}_\parallel}$ such that ${\delta}_{\tilde{p}_\perp,\tilde{p}^{\rm F}_\parallel}=0$.
 It is therefore possible to estimate the critical temperature by approximating the term $\cosh{(\nu_{\tilde{p}_\perp,\tilde{p}^{\rm F}_\parallel}^{-1}{\delta}_{\tilde{p}_\perp,\tilde{p}^{\rm F}_\parallel})}\simeq1$.
 The equation for the critical temperature can be expressed as,

-The algebraic (rather than exponential) relation between the critical temperature and the coupling constant $g_{\rm FP}$ of the theory is peculiar of light-mediated superconductivity~\cite{Sentef_ScienceAdvances_2018,Piazza21} (or, more in general, of superconductivity mediated by bosons carrying a small momentum~\cite{Rademaker_NJP_2016}).
+The algebraic (rather than exponential) relation between the critical temperature and the coupling constant $g_{\rm FP}$ of the theory is peculiar of light-mediated superconductivity~\cite{Sentef_ScienceAdvances_2018,Piazza21} or, more in general, of superconductivity mediated by bosons carrying a small momentum, when forward scattering is dominant~\cite{Rademaker_NJP_2016}.
+In conventional BCS superconductors, electron-phonon interactions are essentially local, allowing electrons to exchange arbitrary values $\hbar \bm{q}$ of momentum.
+This leads to the famous exponential BCS relationship for the critical temperature.
+Conversely, in systems characterized by non-local interactions that are peaked at ${\bm q} = {\bm 0}$---such as those mediated by photons---the critical temperature shows a distinctive power-law dependence.
+This behavior can also be found in some high-temperature superconductors~\cite{Aperis}, in stark contrast to conventional BCS-type phonon-mediated superconductors.

 We can estimate $\tilde{V}_{\tilde{p}_\perp,\tilde{p}^{\rm F}_{\parallel},\tilde{p}_\perp,\tilde{p}^{\rm F}_{\parallel}\bm{Q}}\simeq -10$ (see Fig.~\ref{fig:Vp_pp_Q}).
 The other factors are $(a/L_z)^2\simeq 2\times 10^{-8} L^{-2}_z[{\rm \mu m}] $ and $g^2_{\rm FP}/(\hbar \omega_{\rm D})\simeq 3.2 \times 10^{-2} L_z[{\rm \mu m}] t$.
 Finally, we obtain,